Deflection angle in the strong deflection limit for static and axisymmetric spacetimes: Local curvature, matter fields

-Recently, it has been shown that, in static, spherically symmetric spacetimes, the SDL coefficients can be expressed in terms of local geometric and matter field quantities at the photon sphere~\cite{Igata:2025taz}.
+Recently, it was shown that, in static and spherically symmetric spacetimes, the SDL coefficients can be expressed in terms of local geometric and matter field quantities at the photon sphere~\cite{Igata:2025taz}.
 This coordinate-independent formulation refines earlier coordinate-based approaches and provides a framework that links local curvature and matter distribution to observable features of strong gravitational lensing.
 However, whether a similar local and coordinate-independent description remains valid in less symmetric spacetimes has not yet been fully clarified.

-Independently of these developments, quasinormal mode (QNM) frequencies have also been found to reflect the properties of unstable photon circular orbits, particularly in the eikonal limit~\cite{Ferrari:1984zz,Cardoso:2008bp}.
-Interestingly, a connection between the SDL and QNMs was pointed out in previous studies~\cite{Stefanov:2010xz,Raffaelli:2014ola}, which showed that the imaginary part of the QNM frequency in the eikonal limit is inversely proportional to an SDL coefficient.
+Independent of these developments, quasinormal mode (QNM) frequencies have also been found to reflect the properties of unstable circular photon orbits in the eikonal limit.
+Ferrari and Mashhoon~\cite{Ferrari:1984zz} first established the correspondence between QNM frequencies and the orbital parameters of the unstable circular photon orbit in this limit.
+Subsequently, Cardoso \textit{et al.}~\cite{Cardoso:2008bp} generalized this relation to a wide class of static and stationary spacetimes, showing that the imaginary part of the QNM frequency is determined by the Lyapunov exponent of the unstable photon orbit.
+Stefanov \textit{et al.}~\cite{Stefanov:2010xz} first pointed out a quantitative connection between the SDL and QNMs, showing that the imaginary part of the QNM frequency in the eikonal limit is inversely proportional to the logarithmic coefficient in the SDL.
+Raffaelli~\cite{Raffaelli:2014ola} further clarified the geometrical interpretation of this correspondence and discussed its implications for wave propagation near compact objects.
 More significantly, recent work~\cite{Igata:2025taz} has shown that, in static and spherically symmetric spacetimes, the QNM frequency in the eikonal limit can be expressed in terms of local geometric and matter field quantities evaluated at the photon sphere.
 This coordinate-invariant formulation provides a physical insight into the QNM frequency as a manifestation of both spacetime curvature and matter distribution near the unstable photon orbit, thereby offering a unified geometric perspective complementary to that of the strong deflection limit.